Rumpunzel/rpg-thingy/character.md

 In a Contest or Conflict, instead of increasing an obstacle, using a Trait to your detriment in this context, lets your opponent add your Trait's rating as dice to their roll.

-When one of your Traits is used against you in a Contest of Conflict, you may spend Favor equal to the Trait's rating to not give your opponent any dice, just like you would against static obstacles.
+When one of your Traits is used against you in a Contest of Conflict, you may spend Favor equal to the Trait's rating to not give your opponent any dice, similarly like you would against static obstacles.

 > During a kerfuffle at court, Cyrene tries to embarrass one of the guests she met previously (when he crossed her during a previous adventure).
 She only manages **1** success on her roll, though he manages none at all, he invokes Cyrene's `Drunkard` Trait against her to add **1** die to his roll.
 Cyrene may now spend **1** Favor to not give him that additional die, but she wants to see what will happen and decides against it.
 >
 > The obnoxious guest manages to roll a success on his additional die and turns the outcome into a tie, which he, as the defender, wins.
 The court is now laughing at Cyrene, as he deflects her insults right back into her face.
 What a windbag.
-At least she received **1** XP for her {{ site.influence }} from her **1** success.
+At least she received **1** XP for her Influence from her **1** success.

 ## Traits as Knowledge & Experience

 If you have a Trait, openly known Traits of places, creatures, or people connected to your area of expertise.
 You may ask the GM for this at any time, and you are invited to enrich the world with your descriptions of your character's experience any time you see fit.

 > During their last adventure, Mare and Cyrene have crossed path with the robber king of Gantha and Maro got swept up in his character's past and now this robber king spells quite a bit of trouble.
 Though, as an `Exiled Sellsword of Gantha`, there is for sure something Maro knows about this robber king that might aid them in their struggle.